How to Find the Zeroes of a Function with the TI-84 Plus

 You can use your TI-84 Plus calculator to find the zeroes of a function.
 The zeros of the function y = f(x) are the solutions to the equation f(x) = 0.
 Because y = 0 at these solutions, these zeros (solutions) are really just the x-coordinates of the x-intercepts of the graph of y = f(x).
 (An x-intercept is a point where the graph crosses or touches the x-axis.)

 To find a zero of a function, perform the following steps:

 Graph the function in a viewing window that contains the zeros of the function.

 To get a viewing window containing a zero of the function, that zero must be between Xmin and Xmax and the x-intercept at that zero must be visible on the graph.

 Press to select the zero option.

 If necessary, repeatedly press the up- and down-arrow keys until the appropriate function appears in the border at the top of the screen.

 Set the Left Bound for the zero you desire to find.

 To do so, use the

 keys to place the cursor on the graph a little to the left of the zero, and then press [ENTER].
-A Left Bound indicator appears at the top of the screen.
+Alternatively, you can enter a number and press [ENTER] to establish the Left Bound.

 Set the Right Bound for the zero.